programminghistorian/jekyll/en/lessons/gravity-model.md

 ### Our Five Model Variables

 With the above principles in mind, we could have chosen any number of variables, given what we knew about migration push and pull factors.
-We settled on FIVE, chosen based on what we thought would be most important, and which we knew could be backed up with reliable data.
+We settled on five (5), chosen based on what we thought would be most important, and which we knew could be backed up with reliable data.

-<tablecaption>Table 1: The Five variables used in the model, and the source of each in the peer reviewed literature.</tablecaption>
+<tablecaption>Table 1: The five variables used in the model, and the source of each in the peer reviewed literature.</tablecaption>

 |Variable                      | Source  |
 | -------------                |:-------------:|